How

 and pay only after the title has been transferred.

-Give a deposit and balance when every thing is
+Give a deposit and pay balance when every thing

 There should be no liens or traffic warrants outstanding